-[Visit Report] Teachers from Iriya Elementary School visit the museum for staff training
+[Visit Report] Teachers from Iriya Elementary School visit the museum for teacher training

 On August 8th, teachers from Iriya Elementary School in Minamisanriku Town visited the Minamisanriku 3/11 Memorial as part of their summer vacation staff training.